Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/README.md

 The screen resolution used by the X Server seems to only be customizable (via edits made to the ```/etc/X11/XGSConfig``` file, under the "Screen" section) for VGA output.
 The screen resolution used for NTSC and PAL outputs appears to be hardcoded and is very low quality.

 PS2 Linux ships with various window managers besides the default Window Maker.
 These can be configured using the ```sdr``` command.

+### APA Partitioning

+PS2 Linux Beta Release 1 uses legacy APA partitioning (proprietary partitioning format used by Playstation 2 and other Sony devices) by default.
+Because of this, PS2 Linux Beta Release 1 can be installed alongside other Playstation 2 data residing on the HDD relatively easily.
+[Broadband Navigator](https://en.wikipedia.org/wiki/PlayStation_Broadband_Navigator) uses a newer rendition of APA partitioning not supported by PS2 Linux Beta Release 1 by default, but the Linux kernel(s) used by PS2 Linux can be patched (covered in this repository) to support having both PS2 Linux Beta Release 1 and Broadband Navigator installed on the same HDD.

+PS2 Linux Release 1.0 partitions the HDD like a normal Linux drive, and the included 2.2.1 Kernel does not support APA partitions by default.
+As such, PS2 Linux Release 1.0 cannot be installed alongside other Playstation 2 data on the HDD in its default setup.
+However, APA partitioning support can be added to the 2.2.1 Kernel (covered in this repository), which allows PS2 Linux Release 1.0 to be installed alongside other Playstation 2 data on the same HDD.

+The tutorial for converting a default PS2 Linux Release 1.0 installation to an installation installed on an APA-partitioned HDD is covered [HERE](http://ps2linux.no-ip.info/playstation2-linux.com/download/apa/apa_2.2.1.html).

 ## Specific Tips and Tricks